varriaza/Twitterbot_Collection_Code/README.md

 # Twitterbot_Collection_Code
 This code was created in order to evaluate how successful known Russian twitter bots were at influencing people.
-The list of Russian bots was obtained from a list released by Congress, https://www.nbcnews.com/tech/social-media/now-available-more-200-000-deleted-russian-troll-tweets-n844731).
+The list of Russian bots was obtained from a list released by Congress (https://www.nbcnews.com/tech/social-media/now-available-more-200-000-deleted-russian-troll-tweets-n844731).
 In addition to my own code I used a twitter crawler (https://github.com/Jefferson-Henrique/GetOldTweets-python) that I slightly modified to help with the tweet collection process.

 # What did I do with my code?
 1) Verified the Russian bots were banned by atempting to collect their tweets